LesFerch/DesktopPic/README.md

 Coordinates may also be entered in the **Window Position** input box to position the window.
 For example, **0,0** will position the DesktopPic window at the upper-left corner of the primary display.
 These numbers change automatically when you drag move the window.

-The Desktop window size can also be changed by directly entering a value for **Max percent of screen area**.
+The DesktopPic window size can also be changed by directly entering a value for **Max percent of screen area**.
 This number represents the maximum amount of your screen area that will be used by the DesktopPic window.
 This number changes automatically when you drag resize the window.

 **Notes**:
 - Any entered values take effect when you **Tab** to another field, any time you click on the currently displayed image, and when you click the **Continue** button (or press **Enter**).